SHND/iterate-anything/README.md

 ## TypeScript

-If you are using iterate-anything with TypeScript, you need to add `--downlevelIteration`.
+If you are using iterate-anything with TypeScript, you need to add `--downlevelIteration` switch to tsc.

 ```bash
 tsc index.tsc --downlevelIteration